AbhishekGit-hash/Data-Analytics-Customer-Segmentation/README.md

 # Data Analytics Customer Segmentation

 ## Goal of the project
-The purpose of this project is to gain insights from the yearly transactions and customer data and understand the customers who purchase chips and their purchase behaviour from a  <b>chain of retail stores</b>.
-The insights from this analysis will help the supermarket's strategic plan for category review for upcoming years.
-The analysis will help in determining which customers segments should be targeted by the defining metrics which drives the business - total sales, store performance over the year and other drivers of sales.
-A strategic recommendation (supported by data) is presented in form of a Tableau Story which can be instrumental in upcoming category review.
+The purpose of this project is to conduct a Customer Segmentation Analysis for an Automobile bike Company.
+Customer segmentation is performed by developing a RFM Model.
+RFM (Recency, Frequency, Monetary) analysis is a behavior-based approach grouping customers into segments.
+It groups the customers on the basis of their previous purchase transactions.
+How recently, how often, and how much did a customer buy.
+The analysis will help in determining which customers segments should be targeted in order to enhance sales revenue for the company.
+A Sales Dashboard for Customer Segmenation is developed using Tableau and the data quality assessment and analysis is done using Python.

 ## Tableau Dashboard